 Admission RequirementsYou’re considered a freshman for admission purposes if:

 - You’re applying to WSU Tri-Cities for the academic year immediately after graduating from high school.
-Note that Running Start students are considered freshmen for admission purposes.
+Note if you participated in any Running Start program while in high school you are considered a freshman for admission purposes.

 - You haven’t attended college since high school graduation.

 How to Apply

 - Complete the application!
 The priority application date for fall semester is January 31 and November 15 for spring semester, but we accept applications throughout the year.
 We prefer the online application, but you can also print a copy of the admission application and return it to our office.

 - Provide your transcripts.
 Your high school will need to send us your official transcripts.
 If you have college credit through Running Start or a similar program, ask the college to send us an official transcript.
 Note that these are not required for an admissions decision, but will be needed if you’d like those credits counted toward your degree.

 - Submit your test scores.
 The testing agency will need to send your test scores: SAT (school code 4705) or ACT (school code 4482).